 4.1.
 Contact form

 4.2.
-Logging in to your personal account
+Login to your personal account

-You can also log in as a customer to your personal customer account at the website www.thomas-lloyd.com.
-There you have the opportunity to manage your master data and password, among other things.
+On the website you can also log in to your personal customer account with your login data.
+There you can manage your master data and password.
 You can also view, among other thing, your inbox, your contracts and documents awaiting your signature.
 The legal basis for the processing of the login data is point (b) Article 6(1) of the GDPR.
 The data processing is necessary to set up your personal account.

 4.3.
-Login to broker account
+Login to Broker account

 4.4.
-Email newsletter
+E-mail newsletter

 5. Recipients of personal data

-The personal data collected by us in the scope of your visit and purely informational use of our website www.thomas-lloyd.com (see section 3.1.), as well as the personal data collected by us in the scope of the use of certain features and offerings of our website, such as the contact form or the login to a personal customer account, are principally not disclosed to other recipients or transferred in any other way.
+Otherwise, neither the personal data automatically collected during your visit and the purely informative use of the website in accordance with section 3 nor the personal data provided by you in the context of online forms in accordance with section 4 will, as a matter of principle, be passed on or otherwise transmitted to third parties.
 An exception applies to compulsory transfers of personal data to government institutions and authorities, to private rights holders on the basis of legal requirements or decisions of a court or authority, or the necessary disclosure to government institutions and authorities for the purposes of legal action or criminal prosecution in the case of attacks against our legal interests.

 We engage data processors, in particular, to host our website and to process contact form requests.

-6. Processing of personal data in ‘third countries’
+6. Processing of personal data in ‘Third Countries’